renato-rudnicki/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

       ]
    ```

-1. Once this addition has been done, it is necessary apply the changes for `3-networks-dual-svpc` for development environment:
+1. Once this addition has been done, it is necessary apply the changes for `gcp-networks` for development environment:

     ```bash
-      cd 3-networks-dual-svpc
+      cd gcp-networks
+      git checkout development

       ./tf-wrapper.sh init development
       ./tf-wrapper.sh plan development
+      git add .
+      git commit -m 'Update egress rules'
     ```